 The pipes were drained after the inspection to keep from freezing.
 However, the listing agent turned the water back on before closing.
 If the pipes freeze and burst before we close, who is responsible for the cost of fixing that?

-If you used the the standard Contract to Buy and Sell Real Estate (Residential) that is very common in Colorado, and if you did not significantly modify it during negotiations, you may find Section 19 (and, in particular, Section 19.2 for plumbing) helpful in understanding seller's obligations and...Read more »
+If you used the the standard Contract to Buy and Sell Real Estate (Residential) that is very common in Colorado, and if you did not significantly modify it during negotiations, you may find Section 19 (and, in particular, Section 19.2 for plumbing) helpful in understanding seller's obligations...Read more »

 I am the sole child.
 My uncle stands to be beneficiary if I die.
 He somehow did a court order that created the trust(?) it is outside the norm for the situation.
 Do I have any recourse to remedy the situation?

-If you wanted to challenge something about your uncle's representation of your father's interest as his conservator or something about the trust specifically, you probably want to consult a Colorado attorney (ideally one in the same county where your father and uncle live or where the trust is...Read more »
+If you wanted to challenge something about your uncle's representation of your father's interest as his conservator or something about the trust specifically, you probably want to consult a Colorado attorney (ideally one in the same county where your father and uncle live or where the...Read more »

 I came back into town from a trip and our swamp cooler had leaked everywhere.
 They are working on fixing it all but the house is unlivable due to the sitting water and mold that resulted (not to mention the house smells horrible).
 We have to stay in a hotel in the meantime (we have been moving...
 Read more »